 Fun, sacrifice and a certain obsessiveness got me going but, of course, starting a start-up needs money.
 I worked, saved and invested my money back into the charity.
 I had the help of a friend who managed to get us a donation of just over £4,000.
 But initially, it really was about the volunteer spirit, and what I was willing to give.
 (I don’t come from a wealthy background, so nope, I’m not one of those rich kids with money.)

 Here’s what I learnt about getting start-up funding.

-Ask for help – I asked for help form everyone, I knew I didn’t know things and it didn’t bother me.
+I asked for help from everyone, I knew I didn’t know things and it didn’t bother me.
 My cause was greater than my own ego.
 I asked Google, I asked friends, I asked friends of friends.
 I asked and I ended up with some great answers, as well as practical support.

-Produce – I happily created professional looking documents seated on the floor of an old Damascus house.
+I happily created professional-looking documents seated on the floor of an old Damascus house.
 What I didn’t know, I improvised.